mansooralodhi/fireMonitoring/README.md

 ### Objective
-Prepare a prototype to detect fire, ring buzzer, send an email alert, and monitor it live through a web server.
+Prepare a prototype (based on raspberry-pi) to detect fire, ring buzzer, send an email alert, and monitor it live through a web server.

 <details close>
   <summary> Key Features </summary>